olgaminaieva/volvo-interview/README.md

 ## Results Reporting

 Report of the run the test cases/suites could be seen in the Allure report.
-To see the run results run the following command: {command}
+To see the run results run the following command: npm run report:run
-??run: npm i allure-commandline before the report generation

 ## Image Comparison Service